 In the remaining part of the paper we give some consequences for Besov spaces with dominating mixed smoothness (spaces with bounded mixed difference), see \cite[Chapt.\ 3]{DuTeUl18}.
 The result is worth mentioning since these spaces represent classical smoothness spaces which may be characterized by differences and derivatives.
-A special case of Theorem \ref{besov} below states the following if $2<p<\infty$:
+A special case of Theorem \ref{besov} below states the following new result in $L_\infty$ for limiting mixed smoothness $r=1/2$ when $2<p<\infty$: